Islamic economics

 Islamic economics is a broad field, related to the more specific subset of Islamic commercial jurisprudence (فقه المعاملات, fiqh al-mu'āmalāt).
-It is also an ideology of economics similar to the labour theory of value, which is "labour-based exchange and exchange-based labour".
-While there are differences between the two, Islamic economics still tends to be closer to labor theory rather than subjective theory.
+It is also an ideology of economics with some similarities to the labour theory of value, which is "labour-based exchange and exchange-based labour".

 Islamic commercial jurisprudence entails the rules of transacting finance or other economic activity in a Shari'a compliant manner, i.e., a manner conforming to Islamic scripture (Quran and sunnah).

 Islamic jurisprudence (fiqh) has traditionally dealt with determining what is required, prohibited, encouraged, discouraged, or just permissible. according to the revealed word of God (Quran) and the religious practices established by Muhammad (sunnah).
 This applied to issues like property, money, employment, taxes, loans, along with everything else.
 The social science of economics, on the other hand, works to describe, analyse and understand production, distribution, and consumption of goods and services, and, studied how to best achieve policy goals, such as full employment, price stability, economic equity and productivity growth.

 Early forms of capitalism are thought to have been developed in the Islamic Golden Age, starting from the 9th century, and later became dominant in European Muslim territories like Al-Andalus and the Emirate of Sicily.
-The Islamic economic concepts taken and applied by the gunpowder empires and various Islamic kingdoms and sultanates led to systemic changes in their economy. particularly in the Mughal Empire.
+The Islamic economic concepts taken and applied by the gunpowder empires and various Islamic kingdoms and sultanates led to systemic changes in their economy, particularly in the Mughal Empire.
 Its wealthiest region of Bengal, a major trading nation of the medieval world, signaled the period of proto-industrialization, making direct contribution to the world's first Industrial Revolution after the British conquests.